Home Download Orders Contact

 *\temp\*.* *\temporary internet files\*.* All files from all local hard disks will be backed up except for files from “temp” and “temporary internet files”

 In order to back up files located on another computer on which you cannot install FBS Worker and perform the backup operation locally, you need to map the resources of the remote computer under a local drive letter.
 Please note that the mapped drives visible to the logged user are not available (not visible) to FBS Worker.
-That is why the drives need to be mapped directly in Ferro Backup System using Remote commands (the MAP command).
+That is why the drives need to be mapped directly in Ferro Backup System using Remote command (command: NET USE).

 Direct access to network resources